wadtech/booking/README.md

 Lots.

-Some specifics are scattered around the code base (`grep todo src` if you want to get a feel for it) other, more general items are below.
+Some specifics are scattered around the code base (`grep -r todo src` if you want to get a feel for it) other, more general items are below.
 These should give you an idea of just how in-development this dev stability project is!

  * Database intereaction: I LOVE DOCTRINE.
 But you may not.
 Can we make this not rely so heavily on it? abstract out the